 A. Parents with children in prams or pushchairs can use the specific lift that goes directly to the Museum’s rooms and the theatre boxes.
 If you need to take the lift, you can ask staff at the entrance for assistance.
 When in the Museum, we do ask parents to be particularly careful not to cause obstruction to other visitors or damage to the works on display.

 Q. Is it possible to consult the Museum’s archives?

-A. The Museum has its own archives and the Biblioteca Teatrale Livia Simoni, both open to the public on appointment.
+A. The Museum has its own archives and The Livia Simoni Library, both open to the public on appointment.
 They contain documents dating from the 18th century to the mid-20th century.
 The Theatre also has another archive with documents from the post-war period to the present, available only on appointment.

-Q. How can I visit the Ansaldi workshops?
+Q. How can I visit the Ansaldo workshops?

 Q. Does the Museum organise family or children’s activities?

 A. Yes, the Museum does organise three different types of workshops specifically for younger visitors in which music, acting, make-up, art, singing and dancing come together to teach and educate.
 Each workshop also includes a tour of the Museum and of the Theatre.